Black Bear Hunting

 - Proof of sex shall remain attached to all field dressed bear carcasses.

 - The bear carcass may be quartered or separated into pieces to facilitate retrieval.
 However, the head and hide shall remain together and proof of sex shall remain attached to one hindquarter.

 - The bear must be taken to an official bear checking station within 24 hours.
-Questions and requests concerning check-in may be referred to the Maryland Wildlife & Heritage Service at Mt.
-Nebo WMA at 301-334-4255.
+Questions and requests concerning check-in may be referred to the Wildlife and Heritage Service at Mt.
+Nebo Wildlife Management Area at 301-334-4255.

 - The field tag will be exchanged for a black bear possession tag which will be securely attached to the carcass.

 - Successful black bear hunters shall forfeit any biological data or specimens necessary to properly manage this species.

 - Telescopic and laser sights may be used on all devices legal for hunting bear.

 - It is unlawful to have a loaded firearm in, on or leaning against any vehicle.
 This includes ammunition in the magazine or a muzzleloader ready to fire.

 - Firearms used for bear hunting may only shoot one all-lead, lead alloy, or copper soft-nosed or expanding bullet or ball.
 Sabots are permitted.